speeters-chem/git_course_parallel_school/README.md

        mkdir my_software

- - 1.1.6 Try to add "my_software" to repository, is it allowed?
+ - 1.1.6 Try to commit "my_software" to repository, is it allowed?

+          git add my_software
+          git commit -m"commit directoy"

  - 1.1.7 Use git status to see the repo status

        git status